riganti/dotvvm-docs/Pages/bootstrap-for-dotvvm/v4/custom-css-classes.md

 ## Optional settings of Bootstrap Custom CSS

-Behavior of Bootstrap Custom CSS can be further customised by setting some properties in `DotvvmBootstrapOptions`.
+Behavior of Bootstrap Custom CSS can be further customized by setting some properties in `DotvvmBootstrapOptions`.

 ### InheritCustomCssFromParentControl
 When set to *true* (it's true by default), than all control  which does not have `IBootstrapCss` set will try to find some `IBootstrapCss` instance on their ancestors.
 If no instance is found, than the `DefaultBootstrapCustomCss` is used.